umer936/umer936.com/cakefest-2025/Notes.md

 Take this code we have here.
 Doesn't really matter how it does, but it essentially decimates the data for plotting.
 We have tables of 100s of millions of rows for each of the sensors and the value at some epoch datetime(6).
 Our naive approach was to just make a Query with the ORM, grab the first, skip to get 998 points from the middle, and the last point.
 But we had some issues here.
 It's obviously slow going through that much table.
 And it used to not be able to use the database index for faster lookups.
 We added a groupBy() to force it to use the index on the field but that wasn't needed.
 Since this actually, as Mark Story mentioned yesterday, there's now an optimizerHint() in the ORM to tell it to use the index, which is pretty handy.

 Even still, surely we can do better.
 The docs are a little lacking here but I also had no idea these were a thing.
-I stumbled upon a GitHub Issue which let me to Mark's blog about Windowing Functions and Common Table Expressions.
+I stumbled upon a GitHub Issue which led me to Mark's blog about Windowing Functions and Common Table Expressions.
 Looks like what I need for sure.
 Now it makes a like fake temp table to do your later operations on.
 We set up a "base_data" table from the jumbo table and now our operations are much easier (and more importantly, faster) - grabbing the first, middle, and last from the much smaller table.
 This is super useful since we do this function over and over for many sensors.
 And we can't cache it because we the user is able to filter the data, so the Query coming in here already has a good few things going on.

-But wait, it can probably be even better.
+But, it can probably be even better.
 Googling led me to believe that Postgres is better for large data.
 Maybe, but my immediate attempt of just putting in the data to a Postgres database ended up pretty close to the same, like maybe some milliseconds faster but not enough to change to it.
 However, then I stumbled upon FILTER that's in Postgres.
 It certainly looks simplier.
 There's actually databases specifically for time-series data, which is what we have here.
 TimescaleDB is an example of one and is built upon Postgres, which is great because it would just work with Cake.
 It adds in stuff like bucketting and auto clearing after some time.
 Not useful for us, but if someone had just like a temperature sensor, they don't need every value from a year ago, just averages and it handles stuff like that.

 <!-- Change slide -->